Colette of Corbie: Foundress

 In October 1406, she turned to the Antipope Benedict XIII of Avignon who was recognized in France as the rightful pope.
 Benedict received her in Nice, in southern France, and allowed her to transfer to the Order of Poor Clares.
 Additionally, he empowered her through several papal bulls, issued between 1406 and 1412, to found new monasteries and to complete the reform of the Order.

 With the approval of the Countess of Geneva and the aid of the Franciscan itinerant preacher, Henry de Beaume (her confessor and spiritual director), Colette began her work at Beaune, in the Diocese of Geneva.
 She remained there only a short time.
 In 1410, she opened her first monastery at Besançon, in an almost-abandoned house of Urbanist Poor Clares.
 From there, her reform spread to Auxonne (1412), to Poligny (1415), to Ghent (1412), to Heidelberg (1444), to Amiens, to Pont-à-Mousson in Lorraine, and to other communities of Poor Clares.
 During her lifetime 18 monasteries of her reform were founded.
 For the monasteries which followed her reform, she prescribed extreme poverty, going barefoot, and the observance of perpetual fasting and abstinence.

 In addition to the strict rules of the Poor Clares, the Colettines follow their special Constitutions, approved in 1434 by the Minister General of the friars, William of Casale, and approved in 1448 by Pope Nicholas V, again in 1458 by Pope Pius II, and in 1482 by Pope Sixtus IV.

 Colette died at Ghent in March 1447.

 Veneration

 Colette was beatified 23 January 1740 by Pope Clement XII and was canonized on 24 May 1807 by Pope Pius VII.
 She is invoked by childless couples desiring to become parents and is also the patroness of expectant mothers and sick infants.

 Legacy

 Colettine nuns

-Colettine nuns are found in France, Belgium, Germany, Ireland, Japan, Norway, the Philippines, Spain, the United Kingdom, and the United States.
+Colettine nuns are found in France, Ireland, Italy, the United Kingdom, and the United States.